cloudmindsab/td-synnex/ion-api-v1/vendor-reporting/readme.md

 I use postman to collect and create my requests.
 Then I translate requests to powershell and python. if you want to receive updated postman collection for total management, give me a ping.
 The fundamental postman collection and environment .json files can be found here in the postman folder.

+## Azure Automation - Automate execution of inventory

+All ps-scripts starting with "aa-" is aimed for Azure Automation Runbooks.